rajdipthepower/Machine-Learning/ML Implementations from scratch/Readme.md

 ---

 ## 🏆 Featured Implementation: Decision Tree from Scratch
 The centerpiece of this project is a robust **Decision Tree Classifier** built from first principles.
-It was specifically designed to handle the complexity of the MNIST digits dataset, and through careful tuning of stopping conditions, it successfully outperformed the standard Scikit-Learn implementation.
+Designed to handle the high-dimensional MNIST dataset, this implementation utilizes custom stopping conditions that allow it to outperform the standard Scikit-Learn model.

 ### Performance Benchmark
 $$\Large